 2. Correct grip:

-Normally when an individual squeezes one’s hand, he or she applies more pressure using the thumb-index fingers, while the rest of the fingers support the hands compression.
-Let us consider that the patient has initial stages of the weakness of the thumb and thenar eminence of the hand.
-In such cases the practitioner will feel more pressure elicited by the 3rd-5th fingers instead of the thumb-index fingers.
-In another scenario, the weakness of the hypothenar muscles (5th finger eminence) the practitioner will feel as a soft, weak attempt of compression by the 3rd-5th fingers as compared to the unaffected hand.
+Normally, when an individual squeezes another person’s hand, they apply pressure with the thumb and index fingers, while the remaining fingers support the compression.
+Let us consider that the patient has early weakness of the thumb and the thenar eminence of the hand.
+In such cases, the practitioner will feel greater pressure from the 3rd-5th fingers than from the thumb-index fingers.
+In another scenario, the weakness of the hypothenar muscles (5th finger eminence,) the practitioner will feel as a soft, weak attempt of compression by the 3rd-5th fingers as compared to the unaffected hand.
 The white arrows indicate areas of muscle weakness during the hand squeeze.

 3. Muscle Resistance to the Isometric Contraction:

-The isometric contraction is much more energy demanding compared to the isotonic contraction.
-This is why you will feel that the grip on the affected side may get weaker despite that initial 5 – 10 seconds of hand squeezes that felt the same on both sides.
+Isometric contraction is much more energy-demanding than isotonic contraction.
+This is why you may feel that the grip on the affected side becomes weaker, despite the initial 5-10 seconds of hand squeezes that felt the same on both sides.

 Wartenberg’s Test

-This test was proposed by Dr. P. Wartenberg in the 1930’s.
-It gives very accurate information if tension developed in the middle and lower thirds of the anterior scalene muscle.
+Dr. P. Wartenberg proposed this test in the 1930s.
+It provides highly accurate information when tension develops in the middle and lower thirds of the anterior scalene muscle.

-The first part of the video shows the initial placement of the thumb for the execution of the test.
+The first part of the video depicts the initial thumb placement for test execution.
 Notice that the thumb must be placed flat just above the clavicle.
-The second part of the video shows the application of the pressure in the right spot.
+The second part of the video demonstrates the application of pressure at the correct site.
 Notice how the thumb rotates and pushes down behind the clavicle.

-When applying pressure on the right spot, the tendinous part of the ASM is felt as a cord, and the practitioner feels pulsation of the subclavian artery under the finger.
+When pressure is applied to the correct site, the tendinous part of the ASM is palpated as a cord, and the practitioner detects pulsation of the subclavian artery beneath the finger.

-WTis considered positive if the patient feels acute pain while the practitioner applies even moderate pressure in this area or an already existing symptoms get worse, e;g. pain shoots to the thumb, or paraesthesia (i.e sensation of tingling) becomes numbness, etc.
+WT is considered positive if the patient feels acute pain.
+At the same time, the practitioner applies even moderate pressure in this area or an already existing symptom gets worse, e.g., pain shoots to the thumb, or paraesthesia (i.e, sensation of tingling) becomes numbness, etc.

-WT give 100% accurate information if the anterior scalene muscle (especially the middle and lower thirds associated with the median and ulnar nerves) irritates the brachial plexus.
+WT gives 100% accurate information if the anterior scalene muscle (especially the middle and lower thirds associated with the median and ulnar nerves) irritates the brachial plexus.

 Trigger Point Test (TPT)

-Wartenberg’s Test is very accurate, but sometimes it does not give all of the information if tension is formed in the upper third of the scalene muscle.
+Wartenberg’s Test is highly accurate, but it may not provide all the information when tension is present in the upper third of the scalene muscle.
 Thus, the practitioner should also use the TPT along with Wartenberg’s Test.

 TPT is also easy to perform.
 Find the area of the main trigger point in the anterior scalene muscle, which is located half the distance between the mastoid process and the clavicle.